 What differentiates your neighborhood, the Marina from all the other parts of the city?

-The Marina has such a great energy about it.
-You are just blocks away from Crissy Field beaches, running paths and grassy areas.
+The Marina has such great energy about it.
+You are just blocks away from Crissy Field beaches, running paths, and grassy areas.
 The houses are beautiful and have a unique design to them.
-Plus, it is full of tasty restaurants and a great nightlife.
+Plus, it is full of tasty restaurants and great nightlife.

 Favorite coffee spot in the Marina.